pi0neerpat/swordy-bot-v2/README.md

 Create a new Vercel app using your forked repo.
 The build commands are automatically detected for RedwoodJS projects.

-Update the environment variables for what you see in the root `.env` file.
-You will get `DATABASE_URL` from your Heroku database in the next step.
+Update the environment variables for what you see in the Redwood `.env` file (root of this repo).
+You will get `DATABASE` from your Heroku database in the next step.

 ### Heroku - Bot